lisp-docs/lisp-docs.github.io/docs/control-flows.md

 # More Control Flow Tools

-As well as the while statement just introduced, Python uses a few more that we will encounter in this chapter.
+As well as the while statement just introduced, Common Lisp uses a few more that we will encounter in this chapter.

 !if Statements
 --------------